CIBC Mortgage Rates

 - 5 years – 4.25%

 These are simply the current posted mortgage rates on the CIBC website.
-It is possible to obtain a lower rate from CIBC if you talk to someone at the bank or take advantage of their special offers.
-For example, you could get 5% cash back with some of the CIBC mortgage rates.
+It is possible to obtain a lower rate from CIBC if you talk to someone at the bank, take advantage of their special offers, or work with a mortgage broker.
+For example, you could get 5% cashback with some of the CIBC mortgage rates.

 If you are unsure about which type of mortgage rate to go with, check out the CIBC mortgage calculator. or the one we provide here for you at INCOME.ca.
 It will help you determine which of the CIBC mortgage rates makes the most sense for your financial situation.
 Alternatively, you can make an appointment with a CIBC mortgage advisor.
 They will be able to discuss your mortgage options in greater detail.